denten-books/plain-text/2-device.md

 [^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

+[^ln1-margin]: The prominence of Turing's voice in the lecture notes could be attributed to his later prominence.

+[^ln2-moaran]: There is evidence that Ludwig Wittgenstein, the subject of this section, read Russian and that he visited the Soviet Union in the 1930s.
+Both he and Shklovsky fought in Galicia at the Eastern Front although there is no evidence that the two men met nor knew of one another's work.
+See
+@moran_wittgenstein_1972.

 [^ln1-normal]: The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational